-The document reference is written in the format e.g. Gnnnn where the prefix indicates the document type as shown in Table 1 and the nnnn is the four digit document identifier.
+The document reference is written in the format e.g., Gnnnn where the prefix indicates the document type as shown in Table 1 and the nnnn is the four-digit document identifier.
+The text is written in the Document number style.